wwiras/bcgossip-grpc/cnsim/README.md

 and resource constraints.
 By enabling large-scale simulations, our tool aims to advance the development of robust and scalable distributed systems.

+In this note, the platform of this simulator, prequisite and the steps to implement it will be listed below.

 ### Simulator Platform
 This simulator platform is consists of:-
-- Google Kubernetes Engine (in Google Cloud Platform) - gossip activity
+- Google Kubernetes Engine (in Google Cloud Platform) - Gossip activity
 - Google BigQuery - Data Collection and Extraction
 - Google Colab - Data Analisys and virtualization